James M. Cox: Governor of Ohio

 Cox won the 1912 election for Governor of Ohio, in a three-way race gaining 41.5% of the vote.
-Cox served three terms; after winning the 1912 election, he served from 1913 to 1915; he lost reelection in 1914, but won the 1916 and 1918 elections, and served from 1917 to 1921.
-He presided over a wide range of measures such as laying the foundation of Ohio's unified highway system, creating no fault workers' compensation system and restricting child labor.
-He introduced direct primaries and municipal home rule, started educational and prison reforms, and streamlined the budget and tax processes.
+Cox served three terms; after winning the 1912 election, he served from 1913 to 1915; Cox lost reelection in 1914, but won the 1916 and 1918 elections, and served from 1917 to 1921.
+He presided over a wide range of social reform measures, such as laying the foundation of Ohio's unified highway system, creating a no-fault workers' compensation system, and restricting child labor.
+Cox introduced direct primaries and municipal home rule, started educational and prison reforms, and streamlined the budget and tax processes.

 During World War I, Cox encouraged voluntary cooperation between business, labor, and government bodies.
 In 1918, he welcomed constitutional amendments for Prohibition and women's suffrage.
-Cox supported the internationalist policies of Woodrow Wilson and reluctantly supported US entry into the League of Nations.
+Cox supported the internationalist policies of Woodrow Wilson and reluctantly supported U.S. entry into the League of Nations.

 In 1919, shortly after the Great War ended, Governor Cox backed the Ake Law, introduced by H. Ross Ake, which banned the German language from being taught until the eighth grade, even in private schools.
 Cox claimed that teaching German was "a distinct menace to Americanism, and part of a plot formed by the German government to make the school children loyal to it."
 Legislation restricting the teaching of foreign languages was declared unconstitutional in Meyer v.
 Nebraska.